johnridesabike/bikewalklife/posts/2021/07/economic-benefits-of-bicycles.md

   alt: ''
   caption: ''
 external_link: https://www.planetizen.com/features/113986-bikings-billion-dollar-value-right-under-our-wheels
+excerpt: >
+  Our 21st century roads are far too expensive.
+But when we use bicycles for transportation, we save ourselves and our neighbors an enormous amount of money in road maintenance.

 ---
 Our 21st century roads are far too expensive.
 But when we use bicycles for transportation, we save ourselves and our neighbors an enormous amount of money in road maintenance.